Download This Sample

 - Týr is famous for only having one hand, which was bitten off by the wolf Fenrir.

-- Son of Sif and stepson of Thor.
+- He is the God of hunting and winter and the son of Sif and stepson of Thor.

 - The God of revenge and silence.